mahesh-panchal/nextflow-novice/index.md

 The goal of this lesson is to teach scientists with little programming skill to use and write nextflow workflows for scientific analysis.
-The emphasis of these materials is to provide a foundation in the fundamentals of Nextflow, and teach best practices for scientific computing: breaking down analyses into modular units, testing, and encapsulation.
+The emphasis of these materials is to provide a foundation in the fundamentals of Nextflow, and teach good practices for scientific computing: breaking down analyses into modular units, testing, and encapsulation.

 Additional material may be provided later for more advanced users.